BPS Invariants for 3-Manifolds at Rational Level $K$: WRT invariants and homological blocks for at other roots of unity

-Regarding the overall coefficient, the quadratic Gauss sum gives $\sqrt{s}$ up to a phase factor.
-Therefore, $\sqrt{s}$ is cancelled out and the resulting expression contains $\frac{1}{\sqrt{r/s}}$ as an overall factor.

-We also note that when $s=1$, \eqref{wrt-rs-h1} becomes the WRT invariant with standard root of unity.
-Since in the case of $H=1$, there is only one homological block, which is well defined in the region $|q|<1$.
-Therefore, as in the case of the standard root of unity, we can expect that the limit of a single homological block can also be taken to the other roots of unity $e^{2\pi i \frac{s}{r}}$ where $r$ and $s$ are coprime and above calculation indicates that it is so up to an overall factor.
+We also note that when $s=1$, \eqref{wrt-rs-h1} becomes the WRT invariant with the standard root of unity.
+When $H=1$, there is only one homological block, which is well defined in the region $|q|<1$.
+Therefore, as in the case of the standard root of unity, we may expect that the WRT invariant at $q = e^{2\pi i \frac{s}{r}}$ would be obtained from the limit $q \rightarrow e^{2\pi i \frac{s}{r}}$ of a homological block and above calculation indicates that it is so up to an overall factor.